rocky-linux/documentation/docs/books/web_services/041-database-servers-mariadb.md

     Do not forget that after restoring a full backup, restoring the binary files (binlogs) completes the reconstitution of the data.

 The resulting file is usable to restore the database data.
-The database must still exist or you must have recreated it beforehand!:
+The database must still exist, or you must have recreated it beforehand!:

 ```bash
 mariadb -u root -p DATABASE_NAME < backup.sql